 Note: For Step 5 and Step 6, the power values are expressed in the linear domain using 6 digits of precision.
 The operations are in the linear domain.

+Note: Delay profile for TDLD30 is generated under assumption that Steps 1-8 are applied for taps with Rayleigh distribution.

 <SKIP UNCHANGED PART>